Ideas and Resources for Substitutes from TeachersFirst

 In the ClassroomAlthough recommended for students in grades K-8, teachers of younger students should review questions and consider writing ability levels before including them in the program due to the written responses required.
 Consider using Whooo's Reading as an alternative to Accelerated Reader due to the use of short response answers instead of multiple choice questions.
 After reading books, substitute paper and pen journals by asking younger students to create a blog using a tool like Loose Leaves, reviewed here, to share a book review with fellow students.
-Challenge older students, or literature circle groups, to create a poster for the book using a tool like DesignCap, reviewed here, and then upload the poster to their blog about the book.
+Engage older students, or literature circle groups, by having them create a poster for the book using a tool like DesignCap, reviewed here, and then upload the poster to their blog about the book.
 A great blogging tool for older students is Telegra.ph, reviewed here.
-With Telegra.ph have students extend their learning by clicking on an icon to upload related images, add a YouTube or Vimeo, or Twitter links.
+With Telegra.ph have students click on an icon to upload related images, add a YouTube or Vimeo, or Twitter links.
 This blog creator requires no registration.
-For all age students, change learning by creating a class book review site using FlipGrid, reviewed here, where students create short video book reviews and can comment on each others reviews.
+For all age students, enhance learning by creating a class book review site using FlipGrid, reviewed here, where students create short video book reviews and can comment on each others reviews.

 Grades3 to 12

 In the ClassroomBefore creating games, take advantage of shared files in the Game Library to quickly make games accessible for students.
 Once you are familiar with the site, create games for any topic to use for review or as a schema activator.
 Encourage students to use this tool as a substitute for paper and pen.
 Have groups of students create their own review games for personal use and to share with fellow students.
 As students gain confidence in creating their own games, share other game-creation sites like Scratch, reviewed here, as an excellent way to promote creativity and personalize any learning experience.

 Grades5 to 12